apple/swift-async-algorithms/Guides/RecursiveMap.md

 This function comes with two different traversal methods.
 This option affects the element order of the output sequence.

+- `depthFirst`: The algorithm will go down first and produce the resulting path.

+- `breadthFirst`: The algorithm will go through the previous sequence first and chaining all the occurring sequences.

 ## Detailed Design

 The `recursiveMap(option:_:)` method is declared as `AsyncSequence` extensions, and return `AsyncRecursiveMapSequence` or `AsyncThrowingRecursiveMapSequence` instance: